notsatan/auto-sub/README.md

 ![Test flag output](./assets/test_flag.png)

-If *auto-sub* is unable to locate either FFmpeg or FFprobe, an error message will appear instead.
-In this case, you can manually point out the path to FFmpeg/FFprobe executables to *auto-sub*.
-See the section on [miscellaneous flags](#miscellaneous-flags) for more help on this
+If *auto-sub* is unable to locate either FFmpeg or FFprobe, an error message will appear instead, or you'll be asked to manually enter path to FFmpeg/FFprobe executables.
+See the section on [miscellaneous flags](#miscellaneous-flags) for more help on this.

 ### Advanced Setup